Berries and Cross-Pollination

 Florissa has the answers, as well as the tastiest varieties best suited for the Canadian climate.

 Cross pollination is when the pollen of one plant transfers to a different plant for fertilization.
 The genetic materials of both plants combine and the seed from pollination can result in a whole new plant variety.
 It’s a natural process and has been happening all around us to plants of all kinds.
 It’s the reason we have so many apples to choose from when we visit the grocery store, and so many different berries to plant in our garden.
-Cross pollination can only occur between varieties and not species.
-A strawberry will not cross pollinate with a blueberry, but a raspberry can cross pollinate with other raspberries.
+Cross-pollination can only occur within a genus.
+A strawberry will not cross-pollinate with a blueberry, but a raspberry can cross-pollinate with other raspberries or even blackberries.
 Also, the blooming periods for the plant varieties involved need to overlap or occur at the same time.

 Most northern high bush blueberries are self-pollinating, but cross pollination is beneficial for the crop.
 The bell pendant shaped blueberry flower tends to discourage pollination via wind or gravity.
 Additionally, the male and female parts of the blueberry flower mature at different times.
 Buzzing bees – especially bumble bees and wild bees – are the most effective insects for blueberry pollination.
 The rapid vibration of their flight muscles creates the buzzing sound we hear, and when in contact with the flower, these buzzing bees free and carry pollen.